Scientists shake up fluid dynamics of wet dogs

 Innovations in industrial areas such as spin-coating and painting may also develop out of this research.

-“High-speed videography and fur-particle tracking is employed to determine the angular position of the animal's shoulder skin as a function of time.
+Using X-ray and slow motion video the scientists have gained an insight into the relationship between body size and the rate of shake or oscillation required to break the surface tension between water molecules and animals fur.“High-speed videography and fur-particle tracking is employed to determine the angular position of the animal's shoulder skin as a function of time.
 X-ray cinematography is used to track the motion of the skeleton,” they said.

 The team found that the animals body size or radius (R) is proportional to the rate at which the animal needs to oscillate in Hertz (Hz) in order to shed water from it's coat.It turns out to be that the rate of shake changes with size at R^0.75 so that the smaller the animal the faster it needs to oscillate.
 This means that while a mouse shakes at 27Hz, a labrador retriever will oscillate at 4.3Hz and a brown bear at 4Hz (see graph).